christophkogler/ComfyUI-OpenAI-API-Node/README.md

 A single simple node that provides LLM integration into ComfyUI workflows by calling an OpenAI API based server through a node.
 The server loads the requested LLM on demand and unloads it after use, freeing up any used VRAM.

-This repository is based on [ComfyUI-OpenAINode](https://github.com/Electrofried/ComfyUI-OpenAINode), rewritten to suit my preferences.
-Improvements include fine-grain prompt format control, and VRAM freeing after LLM inference is complete.
+This repository is based on [ComfyUI-OpenAINode](https://github.com/Electrofried/ComfyUI-OpenAINode), rewritten to suit my preferences and operate better for completely local generation.
+Improvements include fine-grain prompt format control and VRAM freeing after LLM inference is complete.

 ### Dependencies